 the Rafter O Hall of Fame

-We are a small operation that prides ourselves on raising wonderful, healthy miniature dairy goats to join your family homestead and provide you with plenty of rich, sweet milk.
+We are a small operation in Canyon Lake, Texas that prides ourselves on raising wonderful, healthy Mini Nubian dairy goats to join your family homestead and provide you with plenty of rich, sweet milk.

 Herd health is our top priority.
-Rafter O goats are tested annually for CAE, CL, Johne’s, Q-fever, and Brucellosis.
-The entire Rafter O herd is also G6S normal.
+Rafter O goats are tested for CAE, CL, and Johne’s.
+The entire Rafter O Mini Nubian herd is also G6S normal.

-Our Mini Nubians are mostly 4th, 5th, and 6th generation, but we have brought in a 1st generation and full Nubian to work on more diversity and bloodlines in the Mini Nubians.
+Our Mini Nubians are a variety of generations – 1st through 7th.
+We have brought in lower generations and full Nubians to work on more diversity and bloodlines in the Mini Nubians.
 They are registered with the Miniature Dairy Goat Association and the American Dairy Goat Association.